2raj2raj/bitcoin-educational-content/courses/btc202/en.md

 - and the **Mempool** is stored in RAM and periodically serialized.

-In addition, a number of auxiliary files (peers, fee estimates, exclusion lists, portfolios, etc.) complete the picture.
+Additionally, several auxiliary files (peers, fee estimates, exclusion lists, portfolios, etc.) complete the picture.
 Let's discover the role of all these files.

 ### Where are the node's data actually located?